Loading profile data...

 Menopause in the workplace has become an important topic of discussion in recent years, as awareness around the challenges faced by menopausal employees continues to grow.

-• Menopause action plans: Employers with more than 250 employees will be required to create and implement menopause action plans.
-These plans will outline the steps they will take to support employees going through menopause
+• Menopause action plans: Employers with more than 250 employees must create and implement menopause action plans.
+These plans will outline the steps they will take to support employees going through menopause.

 Why menopause action plans matter